risha2211/My-Projects/Cybersecurity-System.md

 ---

-# Technologies Used and HOW We Will Use Them
+# Technologies Used and How We Will Use Them

 ### 1. AWS WAF (Web Application Firewall)